Automating the Automation Tools at Capital One

 parris1.png

-George started by pointing out that software development has evolved - coming a long way even in just the last few years.
-Developers now design, build, test, and deploy, and they no longer build out physical infrastructure - they live in the cloud.
-Waterfall development is rapidly being replaced by Agile, infrastructure as code, and DevOps practices.
+George started by pointing out that software development has evolved - coming a long way even in the last few years.
+Developers now design, build, test, and deploy, and no longer build physical infrastructure - they live in the cloud.
+Agile infrastructure is rapidly replacing Waterfall development as code, and DevOps practices.

 Where we see these technologies and methodologies implemented, IT Operations teams are acting more like developers, designing how we launch our applications.
-At the same time, development teams are more responsible for uptime, performance, and usability.
+Development teams are also more responsible for uptime, performance, and usability.
 And, operations and development work within the same tribe.

-George used the Capital One Online Account Opening project to discuss how they automate their automation tools - now a standard practices within their implementation methodology.
+George used the Capital One Online Account Opening project to discuss how they automate their automation tools - now a standard practice within their implementation methodology.

 parris2.png

-Principle #1 - Infrastructure as Code.
-They use AWS for hosting and everything is in a Cloud Formation Template, which is a way to describe your infrastructure using code.
-AWS now allows you to use CFTs to pass variable between stacks.
+• Principle #1 - Infrastructure as Code.
+They use AWS for hosting, and everything is in a Cloud Formation Template, which is a way to describe your infrastructure using code.
+AWS now allows you to use CFTs to pass variables between stacks.
 Using code, every change can be tested first, and they can easily spin-up environments.

-Principle #3 - Immutability.
-Not allowing changes to servers once deployed prevents “special snowflakes” and regressions.
+• Principle #3 - Immutability.
+Not allowing changes to servers once deployed prevents "special snowflakes" and regressions.
 Any changes are made in code and traverse a testing pipeline and code review before being deployed.
-This avoids what we all have experienced - the server that someone, who is no longer around, set up and tweaked differently than anything else and didn’t document what was done.
+This avoids what we all experienced - the server that someone, who is no longer around, set up and tweaked differently than anything else, and didn’t document what was done.

 Picture of Derek Weeks